-Touch Signal>Connection Guide to recall the connection guide of PSRR, as shown in the figure below.
+Click Signal > Connection Guide to recall the connection guide of PSRR, as shown in the figure below.
 Please follow the instructions in this figure for connection.
-Touch the icon on the top right of the guide to close.
+Click the icon on the top right of the guide to close.

-28.12 Power Efficiency
+26.12 Power Efficiency

 Power efficiency analysis can test the overall efficiency of the power supply by measuring the output power and input power.
-This analysis is only supported on 4-channel models because all of the input voltage, input current, output voltage, and output current are necessary for the measurement.

-Touch Signal Connection Guide to recall the connection guide of power efficiency, as shown in the figure below.
+Click Signal > Connection Guide to recall the connection guide of power efficiency, as shown in the figure below.
 Please follow the instructions in this figure for connection.
-Touch the icon on the top right of the guide to close.
+Click the icon on the top right of the guide to close.

-28.13 SOA
+26.13 SOA

 The safe operating area (SOA) of MOSFETs defines the voltage, current, and power consumption conditions over which the device can be expected to operate without self-damage.
 The oscilloscope can automatically generate the SOA according to the Voltage Limit, Current Limit, and Power Limit parameters set in the Config menu, and judge if the stress on the MOSFET is beyond the SOA or not.
-This helps the designers to quickly find a problem or latent risk in the circuit.
+This helps designers quickly find a problem or latent risk in the circuit.

-Touch Signal > Connection Guide to recall the connection guide of power efficiency, as shown in the figure below.
+Click Signal > Connection Guide to recall the connection guide of power efficiency, as shown in the figure below.
 Please follow the instructions in this figure for connection.
-Touch the icon on the top right of the guide to close.
+Click the icon on the top right of the guide to close.

 Note: Perform a Deskew operation between the voltage and current input channels before the test.
-See section "Switching Loss" for more details on deskewing.
+See the section "Switching Loss" for more details on deskewing.